camerongreen/alq/UPDATE.md

 </ul>
 ```

-4. Move search block to be in Menu zone.
+4. Move search block to be bottom of Menu zone.
 Show on all pages and content types.

+5. Move mail chimp signup block to content zone under news.
+Show only on <front> page, but on all content types.

-5. Set all blocks in sidebar first to not display.
+6. Set all blocks in sidebar first to not display.